How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 It's better to take PrEP with or after food.

-What is On-Demand PrEP?
+What is Event-Based or On-Demand PrEP?

 How to take PrEP on demand